jacobala1/comp423-course-notes/docs/tutorials/rust-setup.md

 At this point you should be able to open your project repository in the container.
 To do so, open up Docker Desktop and then go back into VS Code, press `Ctrl + Shift + P` which opens up the command palette for VS Code and then search and click on `Dev Containers: Reopen in Container`.

+## Part 3.
+Creating a Basic Rust Program

+Now that your project is running in the dev container, let's create a simply hello program in Rust.

+### What is Rust?

+Rust is a systems programming language that runs swiftly, prevents segfaults, and guarantees thread safety.
+It is dessigned to be a safem concurrent, and practical language.
+Rust has a rich type system and ownership model guranteeing memory safety, enabling you to eliminate a variety of bugs at complie-time.
+For more information, visit the [official Rust documentation](https://www.rust-lang.org/learn).

+### Step 1.
+Create a new Rust project:

+Using the terminal in VS Code, type the following to create a new Rust project:

+    ```bash
+    cargo new hello_comp423 --vcs none
+    ```

+#### What is Cargo?

+Cargo is the Rust package manager and build system.
+Cargo handles tasks such as building your code, downloading the libraries your code depends on, and building those libraries.
+When you create a new Rust project using `cargo new`, Cargo will generate a project structure with a `Cargo.toml` file, which is used to specify the project's dependencies and metadata.
+For more infomation, visit the [official Cargo documentation](https://doc.rust-lang.org/cargo/index.html).
+In our project it will look like:

+    ```
+    hello_comp423
+    |--- Cargo.toml
+    |___ src
+            |__ main.rs
+    ```

+!!! note "--vcs none"
+    When using `cargo new` it will try to create a new Git repository for your project so we add `--vcs none` to the end of the command to tell the Version Control to not create one since we already have.